 Billie Tipton: He was another famous transsexual from the 1950s who also died not much earlier in 1989 as my dad.
 He was a Jazz musician pianist and a performing artist’s manager.
 I have no known connection to him.
 Here my wonder is whether I heard his music growing up.
 My mother had a collection of many phonograph records of his music genre; I constantly listened to those records as a small child.

-Sharon Tate: You already know that I take my first name from Sharon Tate.
-I decided on Sharon sometime when I was eight or nine years old (1965?).
+Sharon Tate: You already know that I take my name from Sharon Tate.
+I decided on Sharon some time when I was eight or nine years old (1965).
 My mom and I were alone while she was preparing Saturday breakfast.
 Our conversation began as a low-key event in the course of my persistent feminine protesting tantrums.
 I told my mom that I thought Sharon would be a nice name – that I wanted to be called Sharon.
 My mom sniped back, ‘Sharon is a girl’s name.
-You don’t want a girl’s name!’.
-‘No, Mom, my name IS Sharon!’, I insisted.
-Our conversation went nowhere.
-I am inclined to nightmares depicting violence perhaps having been beaten and abused by family throughout my life; Maddy can attest to this first-hand.
+You don’t want a girl’s name!’
+‘No, Mom!
+My name IS Sharon!’
+I insisted.
+Our argument went nowhere.
+I am inclined to nightmares depicting violence perhaps having been beaten and abused by family most of my life; Madi knows this first-hand.
 I had a bad nightmare during early Summer 1969.
 Someone named Sharon was murdered in this nightmare; I presumed that I was the victim and took this as a message that either my spirit or my body was being killed.
 You know the reality.
 Sharon Tate was among the murdered in a vicious crime during August 1969.
-I had minimal knowledge of Sharon Tate until then.
-I decided that I shall carry Sharon in her remembrance.
-Sharon Tate is in the news again; her murderer demands freedom.
+I had minimal knowledge of Sharon Tate until then; I decided I must carry Sharon in her remembrance.
+Sharon Tate is in the news again – her murderer demands freedom.
 No!
 Those criminals must remain where they are – behind prison walls until the day they die.
-You can read more details elsewhere at this web-site or other message boards where I have posted.

 Denise C: She was a brief encounter on two occasions during the mid-1970s.
 I knew only that she was who she told me – a real-life M-F transsexual.
 I learned from her about the Stanford University transition program.
 I contacted Stanford in 1977 and – as ‘they’ say – the rest is my history (maybe I, too, could have written ‘herstory’ but that was a worn and tired word-play by the 1970s, don’tcha know).
 Denise is her private name as I knew her; she uses a ‘stage name’ for her public performing as a songwriter and musician.
 I respect her privacy and shall hold myself to it.
 Far greater than anything is the fact that she was my mentor; she meant almost everything to activate my transition.
 Who knows where I’d be without her?
 She may not realise her positive influence on me.
 I tried calling her in 1978 to let her know all was well, but felt my presence might be an intrusion into her life.
 That’s as much the story of my life – I shall never intrude upon another’s life.